StarboundHFY/.github/profile/README.md

 The Discord Server.

+After some initial efforts, I'm still unable to get the writers or narrators on board with the Discord Server.
+Guess I'll need to try harder!

 - [ ] Get the writers and the narrators on board with appropriate roles.
 - [ ] Customize the server to better suit the needs and format of the community.